-Prior to beginning the Self-Reflection, the school will conduct an online survey of the students, parents, and members of the professional staff.
+Before beginning the Self-Reflection, the school will conduct an online survey of the students, parents, and members of the professional staff.
 The NEASC survey provides an external perspective to help assess the school's alignment with the Standards for Accreditation.
-The complimentary survey tool will be provided to schools from NEASC.
-This external survey data is used as evidence during the Self-Reflection phase.
-The school should administer the survey in the fall or spring prior to beginning the Self-Reflection process.
-It is important to ensure a valid response from all those surveyed, and the Commission expects a response rate of 95 percent or more from professional staff and students and 25 percent or more from parents.
-The survey will also be available annually to schools interested in identifying growth areas.
+The complimentary survey tool will be provided to schools by NEASC.
+This external survey data is used as evidence during the Self-Reflection.
+The school should administer the survey in the fall or spring before beginning the Self-Reflection process.
+It is essential to ensure a valid response from all those surveyed, and the Commission expects a response rate of 95 percent or more from professional staff and students and 25 percent or more from parents.